 Hopping barrels over Niagara Falls is so old news.
-Now there’s a new adrenaline-inducing way to experience the most powerful waterfalls in North America: by zipline.
+There’s a new adrenaline-inducing way to experience the most powerful waterfalls in North America: by zipline.

-Situated on the Canadian side of the waterfalls that straddle the U.S./Canada border, WildPlay’s MistRider Zipline to the Falls shoots riders 2,200 feet through the Niagara River Gorge, straight toward the face of Horseshoe Falls, the largest of the three waterfalls that comprise Niagara Falls.
-The attraction opened this week to much fanfare.
+Situated on the Canadian side of the waterfalls that straddle the U.S. border, WildPlay’s MistRider Zipline to the Falls shoots riders 2,200 feet across the Niagara River Gorge at speeds of up to 40 mph.
+From an exhilarating vantage point of 220 feet up, zipliners travel straight toward the face of the U.S. and Canadian Horseshoe Falls.

-Perhaps the only downside to these experiences: the age and weight limits.
-1: Nobody under the age of seven can ride the zipline, do the loose-line leap, or run the ropes course.
-2: You’ve got to weigh less than 300 pounds to do the zip and less than 285 to do the leap.
+Perhaps the only downside to these experiences are the age and weight limits.
+1: Nobody under the age of five can ride the zipline, do the loose-line leap, or run the ropes course, and the maximum weight limit for zipline riders is 275 pounds.